vtsch/mt-vt/README.md

-# Master Thesis - Clustering of PSA Data for Prostate Cancer Risk Classification and Its Explainability
+# Clustering of PSA Data for Prostate Cancer Risk Classification and Its Explainability

+Master Thesis - Vanessa A. Tschichold - ETH Zürich & NTNU

+Here you find first the instructions on how to download and prepare the datasets, how to run the code and how the folder structure for the results is organized.

 ## Datasets